sshniro/zap-docs/source/includes/contributing.md

 =========================================

 Contributions are welcome in all the following forms which improves the quality and content of the documentation.
-The source files for all Cloud Foundry docs are hosted on Github.
+The source files for the ZAP API documentation is hosted in Github.
 The repository is available at [https://github.com/sshniro/zapdocs](https://github.com/sshniro/zapdocs).
 The source files are in `Markdown`/`HTML`/`embedded Ruby` (html.md.erb) format.

 If you use Github, the most direct and effective way to contribute to the docs is to submit a pull request or raise an